 Also, just every time I did a show in Adrian Mole!
 I just loved being there every day, we were like a family, and I’m beyond grateful that I was part of such a truly amazing show.
 I will never forget it.

 I feel very lucky to have had these amazing opportunities.

-Can you tell us about some of the voiceover work you’ve done?
+You’ve also worked in voiceover, can you tell us about some of the voiceover work you’ve been involved with?

 I really enjoy doing voiceovers, most of the ones I do are English Language tapes, so they are teaching children around the world how to speak English!
 I recently recorded the title song in a new feature film, and that was fun.
 I can’t wait for it to be released.

-Now your time as Pandora has ended, what are your plans for the next few months?
+Now you’ve finished your run in The Secret Diary of Adrian Mole the Musical, what are your plans for the next few months?